dnakhooda/Neutron/README.md

 <canvas id="canvas" width="800" height="600"></canvas>
 ```

-Now, using the arrow keys on your keyboard, you can move a player around your screen:
+Now, using the arrow keys on your keyboard, you can move your player around the canvas screen:

 ![image](https://github.com/user-attachments/assets/6ca914d0-3759-4fbb-bebe-bb2ec3efd95b)